Black folks homemade cornbread – Corn is a common ingredient in Southern soul food recipes.

 - 1 tablespoon sugar granulated

-- ⅔ cup cream cheese whipped
+- ⅔ cup cream cheese softened or whipped

 Instructions